 Alexander Klose was diagnosed with brain cancer in June 2017

-Out of this dark moment, however, came the idea for one of the best moments of the 2018 UANA Pan American Masters Championships Presented by SeaWorld and Hosted by the Rosen YMCA Aquatic Center on Wednesday in Orlando, Fla.
+Out of this dark moment, however, came the idea for one of the best moments of the 2018 UANA Pan American Masters Championships on Aug.
+1.

 Klose had been planning to compete in the meet with childhood friend Brett Saum, but after his diagnosis, he decided they should swim a 200 medley relay again with high school teammates Richard Hoppock and Raffi Karamian.
 “It had to happen because these are my boys,” Klose says.

 His boys entered Bethesda-Chevy Chase (Md.)
 High in 1993 and finished third at a county meet in the 200-yard medley relay, leading the student newspaper to nickname them “The Fab Four.”
 “The amazing thing: When we came together, our best strokes were all of the strokes [in the medley relay],” Hoppock says.
 They won that relay at the county meet as juniors and as seniors.

 After that, they went their separate ways.
 Klose swam breaststroke at Middlebury College and St. Mary’s College of Maryland and moved to Norway, Saum swam backstroke at Virginia Tech and moved to Colorado.
 Karamian and Hoppock stayed somewhat close to home, but are still about 50 miles apart.